The three key elements behind highly profitable eCommerce Facebook Ads

 That’s a big captive audience right there.

 Now, as I write this article, it’s a very busy time for eCommerce businesses advertising on Facebook.
-We’ve just passed Easter and now we’re in the lead up to Mother’s Day and loads of businesses are using Facebook ads to get more traffic and sales.
+We’re in the lead up to Easter and Mother’s Day and loads of businesses are using Facebook ads to get more traffic and sales.

 But….
 Many of these ads just don’t work.